bitpay/bitcore-node/README.md

 - OpenSSL headers and libraries (-lcrypto and -lssl), this is used to compile Bitcoin.

 - If target platform is Mac OS X, then OS X >= 10.9, Clang and associated linker.
+Clang is exclusively installed via Xcode from the Apple App Store.
+In addition to Xcode, you will need the assoicated Xcode command line tools.
+First, install Xcode using the App Store app in Mac OS X. After this is installed, open a terminal and type in 'xcode-select --install'.
+Follow the prompts to get the command line tools installed.

 #### Shared Library Patch